Michael Neave Kitchen & Whisky Bar

 Mature and distinctly Scottish menu from a young chef in a modern restaurant off the Royal Mile.

-- High point: A daily changing set lunch offers pretty good value for money
+- High point: A daily changing set lunch offers good value

 - Low point: The promise of the menu is sometimes let down by the execution

 - Notable dish: Halibut with shellfish bisque and samphire grass

 Exploring the best of the Scottish larder, Michael Neave Kitchen and Whisky Bar takes inspiration from some of Europe's most luxurious cuisines and some of the finest whiskies available on the market.